andrzejlisek/XorFile/Readme.md

 * __Add new file__ - Adds new file, where name and size is given be user.
 It is possible to add dummy file by giving blank file name and non-zero size.
 * __Remove__ - Removes selected item.
 * __Move up__ and __ Move down__ - Moves selected item across the list.
-* __Get digest - selected__ - Calculates the file digest for selected item and stores it in the index.
+* __Get digest - sel__ - Calculates the file digest for selected item and stores it in the index.
 * __Get digest - all__ - Calculates the file digest for all items and stores it in the index.
+* __Test sizes__ - Checks, if the file exists and the phisical file sise is the same as file size defined in the index.
-* __Test digest - selected__ - Calculates the digest for selected item and compares with the stored digest, the result will be displayed in the __Status__ field.
+* __Test digest - sel__ - Calculates the digest for selected item and compares with the stored digest, the result will be displayed in the __Status__ field.
 * __Test digest - all__ - Calculates the digest for all items and compares with the stored digest, the result will be displayed in the __Status__ field.
 * __Change digest__ - Allows to manually change digest stored in the index.
 * __Change size__ - Allows to change size of item, this operation does not affect the phisical file.